ekalinicheva/plot_vegetation_coverage/README.md

 # PointNet-based model for the prediction of vegetation coverage using 3D LiDAR point clouds

 PyTorch implementation of a weakly supervised algorithm for the prediction of vegetation coverage of different stratum.
-The algorithm is based on PointNet model [ref] for 3D data classification and segmentation.
+The algorithm is based on PointNet model [1] for 3D data classification and segmentation.
 First, our algorithm compute the pointwise-predictions a point belong to one of 4 classes:
 - low vegetation
 - bare soil